 - Commitment to the delivery of quality services to children and families.

 - Ability to think creatively and innovatively.

-- Ability to build and maintain effective working relationships within the organisation, internally and externally.
+- Ability to build and maintain effective working relationships within the organisation and externally.

 - Ability to work as part of a team.